Loiszillions/Todo-App-Backend/README.md

 # 📝 To-Do App Backend

 ## 📌 Overview
-The **To-Do App Backend** is a Node.js and Express-based REST API that provides user authentication, task management, and user role management.
+This **To-Do App Backend** is a Node.js and Express-based REST API that provides user authentication, task management, and user role management.
 It allows users to register and log in using **JWT authentication** and perform CRUD operations on their tasks.
 Additionally, an admin can manage users by viewing all registered users and deleting specific users.

 ## 🚀 Features
 - **User Authentication**: Users can register and log in using **JWT authentication**.